panzerdp/dmitripavlutin.com/posts/103-timeout-fetch-request/index.md

 type: post
 ---

-The first rule to remember when working with the network is *don't rely on the network*.
+In this article I want to talk about why we *should not rely on a network* when we are working with a network.
 The network is unreliable because an HTTP request or response can fail:

 * The user is offline